midsbie/selectoroid/README.md

-# selectoroid
+# Selectoroid

-A work in progress in the very early stages of development that intends to be a powerful and extensible React component for creating multi-select dropdown menus.
+A work in progress in the very early stages of development, Selectoroid is a powerful and extensible React component offering users easy navigation through nested categories and sub-categories, enabling complex selections.

 ## Features